karthikeyanVK/SatelliteImageClassifier/README.md

 Prerequisites for the workshop

-- Clone this repo to google colab, we will working in google colab in this workshop
+- Open this repo in google colab, we will  be working in google colab for this workshop

 - Select copyFiles2YourDrive.ipynb and run to prepare the dataset.